Child Care

 In-Home Care

 Considering hiring a caregiver to provide child care in your home?
-You can either identify and hire an in-home provider yourself using the Care@Work Platform and safety resources, or partner with a Care Specialist with Care@Work’s Expert Assistance program.
-Flexible care management is now available through the Komae cooperative care app.
-And you can also use a professional in-home placement agency like the Nanny Network or Au Pair Services, to find care no matter where you live in the U.S.
+You can either identify and hire an in-home provider yourself using the Care@Work Platform and safety resources.
+You can also use a professional in-home placement agency like the Nanny Network or Au Pair Services, to find care no matter where you live in the U.S.

 Centers Outside of Maryland